trick77/ipset-blacklist/README.md

 ipset restore < /etc/ipset-blacklist/ip-blacklist.restore
 iptables -I INPUT 1 -m set --match-set blacklist src -j DROP
 ```
 Make sure to run this snippet in a firewall script or just insert it to /etc/rc.local.
-However, the blacklist do anything if the default policy of iptable's INPUT chain is set to ACCEPT.
+However, the blacklist won't do anything if the default policy of iptable's INPUT chain is set to ACCEPT.

 ## Cron job
 In order to auto-update the blacklist, copy the following code into /etc/cron.d/update-blacklist.
 Don't update the list too often or some blacklist providers will ban your IP address.
 Once a day should be OK though.